kaz-utashiro/App-Greple-xlate/examples/README.gpt3-EN-US.md

 ## Generated Files

+### For a single ENGINE

 If not specified otherwise, three types of files will be created for each target language: `xtxt`, `cm`, and `ifdef`.

 For example, if you want to translate a file named `Document.txt` into Japanese, the following three files will be generated:

+    Document.txt.EN.xtxt
+    Document.txt.EN.cm
+    Document.txt.EN.ifdef

+The `xtxt` file contains only the translated text, while both the original text and the translated text are included in the `cm` and `ifdef` files.

+### Multiple ENGINES

+If two ENGINEs, `deepl` and `gpt3`, are specified, the following files will be generated with the engine name included:

     Document.txt.deepl-JA.xtxt
     Document.txt.deepl-JA.cm
     Document.txt.deepl-JA.ifdef

-The `xtxt` file contains only the translated text, while both the original text and the translated text are included in the `cm` and `ifdef` files.
+    Document.txt.gpt3-EN.xtxt
+    Document.txt.gpt3-EN.cm
+    Document.txt.gpt3-EN.ifdef

 ## Line Wrapping